Conference highlights and thanks to the community!¶

 Ready for more?¶

-Don’t forget we have our first joint Write the Docs + Open Help conference in Cincinnati this August, our Prague conference again in September, and our first two-day Australia conference in November.
-Both the Cincinnati and Prague events have tickets on sale and are actively looking for proposals.
-(The call for the Australia conference will open soon.)
+Don’t forget our Vilnius conference next week, Prague conference again in September, and our Australia conference in November.
+Tickets are on sale for Prague.
+The CFP and tickets for the Australia conference will open soon.

-We’re also looking for more sponsors to make these conferences just as magical as the Portland event was.
-We have a detailed sponsorship prospectus up for both the Prague and Cincinnati conferences.
+We’re also looking for more sponsors to make our events just as magical as this year’s event.
+You can see our prospectus for Prague.
 Get in touch if you have any questions.

 We’re so grateful to our sponsors, speakers, volunteers, and attendees for making this conference possible.
 Whether you were able to come out this time or not, we hope to see you back in Portland next year – or even sooner at one of our other events!